ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 But that's given hindsight.
 I didn't know about Razzlekhan or even think that the upper most levels of government I live in could be working with Netflix literally, and possibly tying in a recent show with whatever this was.

-All I remember thinking was I was pissed off that Weber-Aufderhar put me through this and they'd better have something to say for it.
+All I remember thinking was I was pissed off that Runolfsdottir Group put me through this and they'd better have something to say for it.

 But it was late, and it was after midnight, and I'm pretty sure I went to sleep after going home.
 I can't remember what if anything I said to my captors afterwards.